MicrosoftDocs/SupportArticles-docs/support/mem/intune/sip-address-password-not-saved.md

 ---
-title: Skype for Business on Intune-supported Android Enterprise doesn't save SIP address and password
+title: SIP address and password not saved on Android Enterprise device
 description: Fixes an issue in which Skype for Business on a Microsoft Intune supported Android Enterprise device doesn't save the SIP address and password. ms.date: 12/20/2021 ms.prod-support-area-path: Add apps